Wajima Hiroshi

 Wajima Hiroshi (輪島大士, Wajima Hiroshi) was a Japanese professional sumo wrestler from Nanao, Ishikawa.
-He was the sport's 54th yokozuna and remains the only wrestler with a collegiate background to reach its highest rank.
-Entering professional sumo in 1970, he won a total of 14 tournament championships or yūshō during his career before retiring in March 1981.
+He was the sport's 54th yokozuna and is the first wrestler with a collegiate background to reach its highest rank.
+Entering professional sumo in January 1970, he won a total of 14 tournament championships or yūshō during his career before retiring in March 1981.
+He was nicknamed "Golden Left" (黄金の左, Ōgon no Hidari) in reference to his trademark gold mawashi and his preferred technique of a left-handed underarm throw.
 He was later head coach of Hanakago stable, but after several controversies, Wajima was forced to leave the sumo world and turned to professional wrestling.

 Sumo career

 After graduating from Nihon University where he was twice the amateur sumo champion in 1968 and 1969, he made his professional debut in January 1970 at the age of 22, joining Hanakago stable.
 He was given makushita tsukedashi status, meaning he could begin in the third highest makushita division.
 He was undefeated in his first 14 matches and reached the jūryō division after just two tournaments.
+At the time, this marked the fastest rise to the second division in sumo history.
 He was promoted to the top makuuchi division in January 1971.

 After finishing as runner-up in the November 1971 and January 1972 tournaments he was promoted to sekiwake and took his first top division yūshō or championship in May 1972.
 He was promoted to ōzeki shortly afterwards and after winning his second championship with a perfect 15–0 score in May 1973 he was promoted to yokozuna.
 He won his first championship as a yokozuna in September, and in November 1973 he became the first wrestler ever to withdraw from a tournament while still managing to win it.
 He had split the webbing between his fingers in his Day 12 win over Takanohana, and lost the next day with his hand bandaged.
 As his only challengers on Day 13 had a fourth loss, he was able to sit out the last two days and still win the championship with a 12–2–1 record.